cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 permissions should be configured to prevent cloud account takeover from a compromised operator.

-One thing to note: A “land grab” of privileges - e.g requesting significant/administrative access - is not always malicious in intent.
+_One thing to note_: A “land grab” of privileges - e.g requesting
+significant/administrative access - is not always malicious in intent.
 The developer might not know better or have had the time to tune the required permissions to the concept of least privilege.